 Homegirl London’s Shop Snoop: Atom Gallery.
 This lovely little gallery is located in Stoke Newington, London N16 along Green Lanes near Newington Green.
-They specialise in contemporary limited edition prints which includes screen prints, relief prints, mono prints and digital prints.
+They specialise in contemporary limited edition prints which include screenprints, relief prints, monoprints and digital prints.
 What’s great about this gallery is that they sell affordable art alongside a few niche art magazines, stickers and cards.
-Join me on a shop snoop around Atom Gallery.
+Join me in a shop snoop around Atom Gallery.

 Stickers, Zines and Cards